MajaPapayo/MajasTechBasics/README.md

 This is my **README**, but here lies nothing *important* to read yet.

-So instead I will show my reference picture for my first weeks Tasks, the ASCII-art.
+So instead I am showing my reference picture for my first weeks Tasks, the ASCII-art.
 ![Image](Usahana.webp)